jasonjoh/dotnet-tutorial/README.md

 ### Displaying the results ###

 MVC can generate views based on a model.
 So let's start by creating a model that represents the properties of a message that we'd like to display.
-For our purposes, we'll choose `Subject`, `DateTimeReceived`, and `From`.
+For our purposes, we'll choose `Subject`, `ReceivedDateTime`, and `From`.
 In Visual Studio's Solution Explorer, right-click the `./Models` folder and choose **Add**, then **Class**.
 Name the class `DisplayMessage` and click **Add**.

 Open the `./Models/DisplayMessage.cs` file and replace the empty class definition with the following.